 An employee can meet this responsibility under the statute by making a report to the individual designated by the school to make reports under the statute.
 At Waring, that person is the School Social Worker.
-If it is not possible to reach the School Social Worker, a report should be made to the Dean of Students, Associate Head of School or Head of School.
+If it is not possible to reach the School Social Worker, a report should be made to the Head of School.
 If it is impossible to reach any of these individuals within 12 hours of learning of child abuse, a telephone report should be made by calling DCF's Cape Ann Area Office in Salem at 978-825-3800 and asking for the Screening Unit.
 If the call is made outside DCF's working hours, the call should be made to the Child-At-Risk Hotline at 800-792-5200.